melvyndekort/melvyndekort.github.io/_posts/2019-05-08-serverless-auth.md

 ### Amazon Cloudfront signed cookies

-We need a static content delivery service which can do some form of verification of requests.
+We need a static content delivery service which can do some form of verification on requests.
 Amazon Cloudfront is the Content Delivery Network (CDN) service that Amazon offers.
 It's directly connected to S3, but also to other Amazon services such as AWS Shield for DDoS mitigation.

 One of the Cloudfront features is verification of signed cookies.
 This means that requests that do not contain a cookie are denied, which is exactly what we want!
 In order to get such a signed cookie someone or something has to generate it for you.